 Rebecca Barr has recently joined our team at Perfect Pelvic Floor as our guest blogger.
 She has been a Physiotherapist for over 10 years with years of experience in pelvic floor retraining and incontinence.
-She just recently became a mum and had her baby girl Emmison in June.
-Here is her beautiful birth story and I just love her beautiful baby girls name.
+Here is her beautiful birth story and I just love her beautiful baby girls name Emmison.

 After seeing those two lines appear, I knew I had to do another test just to make sure.
 This time the digital pregnancy stick which told me I was 1 - 2 weeks pregnant!